misaelmmorales/Anisotropic-Resistivity-Inversion/README.md

-# Fast inversion algorithm for parallel- and perpendicular-to-bedding plane resistivity
+# Fast inversion for parallel- and perpendicular-to-bedding plane resistivity

 Repository to accompany the paper: